lambdadev007/Get-users-from-gsuit/README.md

 ## Prerequisites

-### Enable Directory API for your project
+### Enable ADMIN SDK for your project

 Any application that calls Google APIs needs to enable those APIs in the API Console.
 To enable the appropriate APIs for your project:

 1. Open the [Library](https://console.developers.google.com/apis/library) page in the API Console.
 2. Select the project associated with your application.
 Create a project if you do not have one already.
-3. Use the **Library** page to find each API that your application will use.
-Click on each API and enable it for your project.
+3. Use the **Library** page to find ADMIN SDK that your application will use.
+Click and enable it for your project.

 ### Create authorization credentials